anton-bot/sp-rest-api.js/README.md

 ### License

-MIT.
+Public domain.
 Do whatever you want.